How to Compare Text and Highlight Differences in Excel (8 Quick Ways)

 Conditional Formatting with Formula

-Now you see that all the different values in the same row are highlighted with a picked color.
+All the cells with different values in the same row are highlighted with the selected color.

-Instead of using built-in functions, we can code in Excel to perform any desired operation.
-In this method, I will highlight differences in the same row using VBA codes.
+Instead of using built-in functions, we can use VBA code in Excel to highlight differences in the same row.

-Right-click your mouse to the sheet title to open the VBA window.
+Right-click your mouse on the sheet title to open the VBA window.

 Excel VBA Macros